 Community Investment Grant Application

-IMPORTANT: The 2021 Community Investment Grant Application is now CLOSED.
+IMPORTANT: The 2022 Community Investment Grant Application will

 Each year, the Community Investment Application is available to organizations* in the Oshkosh Area United Way’s service area that offer programming in the following focus areas:

 - Mental Health: In the Oshkosh area, there is a need to support mental health that grows every day.
 We fund programs that connect residents to health and human services, healing and crisis intervention, and positive social relationships.

 - Financial Stability (Steps Toward A Living Wage): Oshkosh Area United Way supports efforts to create stable, self-sufficient households.
 We do this by supporting programs that improve skills for gainful employment, reduce transportation barriers, and offer basic needs like food and shelter.